collective-soundworks/soundworks/README.md

 // Initialize the modules
 var topology = new serverSide.Topology(...);
-var placement = new serverSide.Placement(...);
+var checkin = new serverSide.Checkin(...);
 var playerPerformance = new MyPlayerPerformance(...);
 var envPerformance = new MyEnvPerformance(...);

 // Start the scenario
 server.start(app);
-// Set up the module servers for the 'player' clients server.map('/player', 'My scenario', topology, placement, playerPerformance);
+// Set up the module servers for the 'player' clients server.map('/player', 'My scenario', topology, checkin, playerPerformance);
 // Set up the module servers for the 'env' clients server.map('/env', 'My Scenario — Environment', topology, envPerformance);
 ```

-Indeed, on the client side, the `player` clients initialized the modules `welcome` (that does not require a communication with the server), `topology`, `placement` and `performance`, so we set up the servers corresponding to these modules on the namespace `/player`.
+Indeed, on the client side, the `player` clients initialized the modules `welcome` (that does not require a communication with the server), `topology`, `checkin` and `performance`, so we set up the servers corresponding to these modules on the namespace `/player`.
 Similarly, the `/env` clients initialized the modules `topology` and `performance` (which both require communication with the server), so we set up the servers corresponding to these modules on the namespace `/env`.

 ## API